 Cyberattack on check-in system sparks delays at European airports

-A cyberattack on a customer check-in system used by airlines and airports is causing flight delays across Europe.
+A now-confirmed ransomware attack on a customer check-in system used by airlines and airports is causing flight delays across Europe.

-Some are reporting that their boarding passes don't work at the departure gates and have to be manually processed by airline staff.
+Travelers reported that their boarding passes don't work at the departure gates and had to be manually processed by airline staff.

-The cyberattack on the check-in system provider, Collins Aerospace, began on Friday, and will likely result in ongoing delays and disruption until the system returns or gets replaced.
+The cyberattack on the check-in system provider, Collins Aerospace, began on Friday, and resulted in days of delays and disruption.
 It's not immediately clear if there was a data breach, but will likely be top of mind for investigating authorities.
 More on the incident after the break…